 What should you do if your dog ingests poison?

 If you know or think your dog has been exposed to a poison or toxic substance, you have to act fast.
-Knowing what to do ahead of time (by reading articles like this, for example) could be a lifesaver.
+Knowing what to do ahead of time could be a lifesaver.

-You’ll first want to be sure he was indeed exposed to or ingested the toxin.
-Note how.
-Was it eaten or did he sniff it or did his skin absorb it?
-Do you know where the food came from?
+You’ll first want to be sure they were indeed exposed to or ingested the toxin.
+Take note of what the exposure was.
+Was it eaten or did they sniff it or did their skin absorb it?
+If it was a food, do you know where the food came from?
 Was it a toxic animal (like a toad) or a toxic plant (like poinsettia) or a toxic chemical (like toilet bowl cleaner)?
-Knowing what your dog’s poison exposure was, and how much of it he had is key for your vet.
+Knowing what your dog’s poison exposure was, and how much of it they had is key for your vet.
 If you can get the packaging (if applicable) for the poison, take it with you to the vet.

 Yes, sometimes your vet may tell you to give them salt or even hydrogen peroxide to induce vomiting but DO NOT DO IT WITHOUT them telling you to do so.
 Sometimes inducing vomiting can just make the toxin spread more quickly in your dog’s system, so always follow THEIR directions.
 That said, it’s never a bad idea to have an unopened bottle of hydrogen peroxide that hasn’t expired just in case.